TaylaJBall/Muddy-Paws/README.md

 **ERD**

-I made my ERD with the midset of creating a booking system.
+I made my ERD with the mindset of creating a booking system.
 While my initial goal was to create a full booking system, I pivoted to developing a customer management system for a dog grooming business.
 This experience taught me valuable lessons about adaptability, problem-solving, and time management.
 I gained hands-on experience with key concepts like user authentication, data handling, and UI/UX design.

 Although I didn't achieve my original objective, I successfully created a functional system that supports customer management, and I now have a much clearer understanding of how to approach more complex booking functionality in the future.
 This experience has strengthened my technical skills and my ability to navigate challenges with resilience and creativity.